saasbook/flipped-demos/ch02-saas/README.md

 ## HTTP plumbing basics

 * HTTP via Netcat.
 Show just returning simple text to display in browser (`nc -l 8000` and point browser at `localhost:8000/helloworld`)
+  * *NOTE* If using Cloud9, you can't point cloud9's browser at it, because the network mapping they do makes `localhost` not mean what you think it means.
+However, you can open a second terminal window in Cloud9 and say `curl 'localhost:8000/helloworld'` and that will work.
+  `curl` is a command-line utility that acts as an HTTP client--like a browser, except it can just dump results to a file but not display rich media.)
   * Why localhost:8000?
   * Why `helloworld`?
 Where does this info appear in the request?
 What if we said `hello/you/world` instead of `helloworld`?
 * But HTTP is more than this.
 Show inbound headers from browser, then outbound headers from a typical server; show content-type, length, etc.